cs01/gdbgui/docs/RUN.md

 A new tab in your browser will open with gdbgui in it.
 If a browser tab did not open, navigate to the ip/port that gdbgui is being served on (i.e. http://localhost:5000).

-#### Step-by-step
+Now that gdbgui is open, you can interactively run a program with it.

-* Type the path to the executable in the input at the top (next to "Load the Binary and Args").
+* Type the path to the executable in the input at the top (next to "Load Binary").
 The executable should already exist and have been compiled with the `-g` flag.
-* Click Load the Binary and Args.
+* Click `Load Binary`.
 The program and symbols will load, but will not begin running.
-A breakpoint will be added to main automatically (this can be changed in settings).
+A breakpoint will be added to main automatically.
+This can be changed in settings if you prefer not to do this.
-* The line of source code corresponding to main will display if the program was compiled with debug symbols (i.e. -g).
+* The line of source code corresponding to main will display if the program was compiled with the `-g` flag debug symbols.
 * Click the Run button, which is on the top right and looks like a circular arrow.
-* Step through the program by clicking the Next, Step, Continue, etc. as desired.
+* Step through the program by clicking the Next, Step, Continue, icons as desired.
 These are also on the top right.

 For a list of gdbgui arguments, see the Arguments section below or type gdbgui --help.